luisesch/myreads/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+In order to launch MyReads you need to run the following commands in the project directory:

+- `yarn install` to install all project dependencies
+- `yarn start` to run the app in development mode

+More information can be found in the folllowing:

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install`

+Installs all project dependencies.\

 ### `yarn start`